-On February 21, 2023, we announced that our Board of Trustees approved a repurchase program of up to \$100.0 million of our outstanding preferred shares (the "Preferred Share Repurchase Program").
+On February 17, 2023, our Board of Trustees approved a repurchase program of up to \$100.0 million of our outstanding preferred shares (the "Preferred Share Repurchase Program").
 Under the terms of the program, we may repurchase up to an aggregate of \$100.0 million of our 6.375% Series E Cumulative Redeemable Preferred Shares, 6.30% Series F Cumulative Redeemable Preferred Shares, 6.375% Series G Cumulative Redeemable Preferred Shares and 5.70% Series H Cumulative Redeemable Preferred Shares from time to time in transactions on the open market or by private agreement.
-The aggregate liquidation value of our preferred shares that may be repurchased pursuant to the Preferred Shares Repurchase Program, as of February 21, 2023, was \$715.0 million.
-The timing, manner, price and amount of any repurchases will be determined by us in our discretion and will depend on a variety of factors, including legal requirements, price, liquidity and economic considerations, and market conditions.
-The program does not require us to repurchase any specific number of preferred shares.
-The program does not have an expiration date and may be suspended, modified or discontinued at any time.
+As of December 31, 2023, \$84.2 million of preferred shares remained available for repurchase under this program.